-A sacred Hindu temple complex has been making news in Pakistan.
-Just over a month ago the Supreme Court of Pakistan took suo moto cognizance i.e. took notice of media reports that the sacred pond of a 7th century CE Hindu temple cluster known as the Katas Raj was drying up.
+Around December 2017, the Supreme Court of Pakistan took suo moto cognizance i.e. took notice of media reports that the sacred pond of a 7th century CE Hindu temple cluster known as the Katas Raj was drying up.
 Built by the Hindushahi kings of Punjab, the sacred pond around the temple is significant because it is believed that the pond was formed from the tears of Lord Shiva, weeping after he lost his wife Sati.
-Calling it a part of 'National Heritage', Saqib Nisar, the Chief Justice of Pakistan has asked the Pakistan government to intervene, observing:
+Calling it a part of ‘National Heritage’, Saqib Nisar, the Chief Justice of Pakistan had asked the Pakistan government to intervene, observing:

 Katas Raj is an important Hindu pilgrimage site in the Punjab province of Pakistan

 Built by the Hindushahi kings of Punjab and located in the Potohar Plateau region of the Punjab province of Pakistan, Katas Raj is an important pilgrimage site for Pakistani Hindus and is shrouded in myths and legends.